May 19, 2026

 New Zealand farmers and growers are set to gain faster access to crop protection and pest control products under an amendment to the Hazardous Substances and New Organisms (HSNO) Act.
-Nicola Grigg, Minister for the Environment, says the change is expected to pass by the end of September.
+Minister for the Environment, Nicola Grigg, says the change is about improving efficiencies in the system, and not about lowering risk thresholds.

 “It can take up to 3 years to get an application processed, and then the permit only allows for 5 years, for example.

-“They only get to use the product for two years, which is just crazy.
+“They only get to use the product for two years, which is just crazy.”

 The mechanism is greater use of overseas regulatory decisions, with New Zealand-specific controls applied throughout, she says.
 Australia and various EU member states are expected to feature most, with each case assessed individually.